saromaddy/youtube_data_harvesting/README.md

 And after scraping, it will store the data using MySQL and trying to query using python.

-this entire app is built using streamlit application which is a python library
+this entire app is built using streamlit application which is a python librarys